gdbroman/broman.blog/posts/nietzsche.md

 ### The city problem

+> Big cities are leftover baggage from the industrial era.
+>
+> —George Gilder

 The state takes your natural birth rights and sells them back to you.

 We’re meant to be in nature outside but forced inside if you have any inudustrious drive.
 Are you engaged?
 It is harder in city.

 We deserve better.
 We need better.

+#### Leave ur tribe

+At least If you wanna create something new.

 ### Classes